-Displays an R for each machine that has the tbprocess program running on it. tbprocess must be running on a machine in order for that machine to perform batch processing work.
+Displays an R for each machine that has the batch processing service running on it.
+The batch processing service must be running in order to execute batch processing tasks.

-If an R does not appear for a machine, the Schedule Status list displays what would be scheduled if the tbprocess program was running on it.
+If an R does not appear for a machine, the Schedule Status list displays what would be scheduled if the batch processing service was running on it.

 Indicates if an environment is shut down for batch processing on that machine.
 You can specify that certain machines do not process environments by selecting the machines that should be shut down (or turned off).

-An asterisk (*) appears in the SD column to indicate that one or more environments have been shut down for that machine—see Shutting Down and Starting Up Environments.
+An asterisk (*) appears in the SD column to indicate that one or more environments have been shut down for that machine—see About Environment Shut Down.

 Displays the name of the networked machine that is configured to accept batch processing jobs.